Tim Shadbolt: Waitemata mayoralty

-Invercargill
+Invercargill mayoralties

 In 1993, Shadbolt ran successfully for the position of Mayor of Invercargill.

 In 1994, he contested the Selwyn by-election as a candidate for New Zealand First, but was placed fourth, and remained Mayor of Invercargill.
 He was defeated in 1995.
 In the 1996 general election he stood unsuccessfully as a candidate for the Aotearoa Legalise Cannabis Party.

 In 1998, Shadbolt was re-elected to the mayoralty and remained the mayor until 2022.
 In 2001 he was re-elected unopposed.

 In October 2002, Shadbolt told a conference of New Zealand's Disabled Persons Assembly that Invercargill had "an innovative approach to public transport, currently centred on 'Freebie the Bus' travelling the 'Purple Circle'".
 He said he hoped that in future all buses in Invercargill would be free and accessible.
 (The Freebie and Purple Circle are zero-fare bus routes in Invercargill.)

 In 2004 and 2007, Shadbolt won his fourth and fifth mayoral terms by huge margins.
 In 2010, he won his sixth Invercargill mayoral election.
 Shadbolt received 16,466 votes over mayoral candidates Suzanne Prentice (5,361 votes) and Carl Heenan (682 votes).

 On 8 October 2016 he again won re-election as Invercargill's mayor.
 He said this was his toughest campaign yet.
 "I've had two candidates both going flat-out and it was a tough election", he said.

 "In the past I've had either no contenders, but this time I had a television producer and a sitting councillor who had also been an investigative journalist, so it was pretty tough opposition."

 Shadbolt was returned for another term in 2019.
 In November 2020, however, an independent review of the Invercargill City Council commissioned by the Department of Internal Affairs raised concerns about the council's performance, and in particular said Shadbolt was "struggling to fulfil significant aspects of his job", and as a result there is a leadership void at the council.
 Shadbolt rubbished the report, saying it is flawed and he has been singled out as a scapegoat.